Top 10 Signs You Have Outgrown Your Shared Email Inbox

 It goes without saying that disorganized inboxes, distractions and other productivity pitfalls are one of the main money sinks for small businesses.
 A poor workflow, a poor interface, unproductive actions, the overwhelming feeling of a mounting email pile – all contribute to email stress.

-Small businesses are even more affected by this, as they have to separate emails that deal with media requests, partnerships, sales, product support, email marketing and customer acquisition.
+Small businesses are even more affected by this, as they have to separate emails that deal with media requests, partnerships, sales, product support, social media marketing and customer acquisition.
 You could probably see how jumbling all that information into a single mailbox is a disaster waiting to happen!

 Read More: 6 Email Management Habits That Reduce Stress